marisademeglio/media-overlays-js/README.md

 Status:

  * playback works and backbone events work
- * bug: audible glitch at beginning of audio clips
+ * bug: audible glitch at beginning of audio clips (more noticeable in Chrome than Safari)
  * not yet implemented: see [future additions](#FutureAdditions)
+ * bug: audio sync won't work well when the Chrome tab is in the background. [read more](http://stackoverflow.com/questions/8220976/timing-issues-with-playback-of-the-html5-audio-api
+)

 # Run test